Fiserv Internship

 MY CONTRIBUTIONS

-→ Redesigned the AppMarket pricing plan by developing wireframes and Figma mockups, incorporating stakeholder feedback to ensure all requirements were met, and aligned with WCAG standards and Fiserv's design system
+→ Redesigned the AppMarket pricing plan by developing wireframes and Figma mockups, incorporating stakeholder feedback to ensure all requirements were met, and aligned with WCAG standards and Fiserv's APEX design system

 → Led strategy meetings with cross-functional partners to push the redesign of a demo within AppMarket to enhance its design and navigation